zhadyz/AI_SOC/README.md

 This project investigates the following research questions:

-**RQ1**: Can machine learning models achieve production-grade performance (>95% accuracy, <1% false positive rate) on contemporary intrusion detection datasets?
+**RQ1**: Can machine learning models achieve high performance (>95% accuracy, <1% false positive rate) on contemporary intrusion detection datasets?

 **RQ2**: What are the practical challenges in integrating ML inference pipelines with traditional SIEM infrastructure?

 **RQ3**: To what extent can deployment complexity be reduced through automation while maintaining system reliability?

-**RQ4**: What validation methodologies are necessary to ensure production readiness of AI-enhanced security systems?
+**RQ4**: What validation methodologies are necessary to ensure reliability of AI-enhanced security systems?

 ---